Azure/azure-sdk-for-js/sdk/core/core-lro/README.md

 (more at [Serializing an operation](#serializing-an-operation)).

 `PollOperationState` provides a basic state for the poll operation.
-It contains an opinionated list of the smallest set of properties needed to keep track of a long running operation, and it's intended to be extended with any custom property that your program might need.
+It contains the minimal set of properties needed to keep track of a long running operation, and it's intended to be extended with any custom property that your program might need.
 The state can be updated any time, but it should be updated at least in three opportunities: